tildesarecool/newtius/README.md

 ## Updates!

+**21st January 2022**

+I've fixed the bug I was having in newtius where the ship would get stuck on different edges of the window.
+It took me a while but

+Actually I wrote a [new dev log entry about it](https://tildesare.cool/2022/01/22/dev-log-entry-4-solving-the-edge-bug-in-newtius/), should anybody be interested.

 **18th January 2022**

 No updates.
 Well I created a blog post (see my blog link above).
 But no functional changes yet.
 I wanted to document some things before moving on.